Ready for Risk: Relational Courage for complex times

 Weena, the creator of SE+AM, is a Somatic Experiencing® Practitioner, movement artist, and long-time facilitator in the Rooted Global Village.
 With over 26 years of experience in dance and somatic practice, she supports individuals and groups in reconnecting with embodied aliveness and relational presence.
 Her work centers on the wisdom of the body, the power of being seen and seeing, and the possibility of building worlds grounded in interdependence.

-Meet Your Guides
+Meet Your program Guides

 join the info session